2.4 C

 A pietà by Lorentz Pasch the Elder became the altarpiece, and the building was clad with paneling and painted white trim.
 The loft building was paneled to match the church.
 It was also painted to ensure a consistent appearance.
 In 1949, workers removed the paneling of the loft building, revealing the original timber structure underneath.

-The Architecture and Furnishings of Sabbatsberg Church
+The architecture and furnishings of Sabbatsberg Church

 Sabbatsberg Church features an altar pulpit from 1830, designed by court architect Per Axel Nyström.
 During the renovation from 1828 to 1830, workers repaired the church organ, which had been donated in 1804.
 Sabbatsberg’s two church bells are located in Nicolaihuset adjacent to the church, which originally served as a poorhouse for Storkyrkan.
 The older bell dates back to 1734, while the newer one is from 1788, bearing an engraved inscription: